-Forest gardens are food-producing gardens which seek to emulate natural woodland ecosystems as closely as possible.
+Forest gardens are food-producing and seek to emulate natural woodland ecosystems as closely as possible.

-Most temperate forests consist of seven layers of plants, whilst some sucessionally-advanced tropical forests may feature up to thirteen layers.
+Most temperate forests consist of seven layers of plants, whilst some successionally-advanced tropical forests may feature up to thirteen layers.

-The most common seven plant layers are as follows (with examples for forest gardens in temperate climates):
+The most common seven plant layers are as follows (with an example for forest gardens in temperate climates):

 - Shrubs, and understorey bushes (Blackcurrant)

 - Ground Cover (Strawberries)

 A well-managed garden will yield nuts, fruits, herbs and annual crops.
 Once a forest garden becomes established, it requires little or no extra energy input and minimal labour, whilst continuing to produce harvestable yields.
 It is essentially a multi-layered foraging garden, sometimes referred to as a wild or outdoor pantry.

 Forest gardens also create a natural habitat for animals and insects and plants with greater pest resilience, producing continual food without annual tilling, pesticides, fertilisers or other high inputs of chemicals or energy.